Observation of the density dependence of the closed-channel fraction of a $^6$Li superfluid: Introduction

-In this Letter, we report on precision measurements of the closed-channel fraction $Z$ as a function of magnetic field and Fermi temperature $T_F$ in $^6$Li superfluid at low $T$ with optical molecular spectroscopy, and provide unambiguous evidence that $Z$ is governed by many-body physics.
-We emphasize that the density dependence of $Z$ is a much more important many-body effect than the nonzero $Z$ in the BCS regime; it is present throughout the BCS-BEC crossover except the deep BEC regime.
-Due to the smallness of $Z$ \cite{Partridge2005PRL}, precise control of experimental parameters is needed in order to unravel the many-body interaction effect.
-Indeed, we find that due to the weak dependence on particle number, the many-body effects could be easily buried in noise, as was the case in ref.~\cite{Partridge2005PRL}.
-With advanced laser cooling techniques, we are able to produce $3.0(1) \times 10^6$ $^6$Li atoms at 0.05(1) $T_F$.
-The large atom number and low temperature of the superfluid greatly improve the signal-to-noise ratio of the measurements.
-Moreover, to reduce systematic errors, the Rabi frequency of the molecular transition is calibrated with the well-known $Z$ values in the BEC regime.
-These improved techniques and calibrations make the detection of many-body effects possible.
-As a consequence, in the unitary and BCS regimes, power-law fittings which account for the many-body effects are in good accordance with the experimental data while obvious deviations are found for two-body-theory-based exponential fittings, especially at high $B$.
-At unitarity, the universal relation $Z \propto \sqrt{T_F}$ has been revealed, with the measured coefficient being 0.074(12), in quantitative agreement with the two-channel model prediction \cite{Chen2005PRL,ZhangSZ2009}.
-At a higher field $B=925$~G in the near-BCS regime, we find a power-law exponent much larger than 1/2, in semi-quantitative agreement with predictions as well.
-This higher exponent means a more sensitive dependence of $Z$ on $T_F$, and hence a stronger many-body effect.
+In this paper, we report on precision measurements of the closed-channel fraction $Z_{cc}$ as a function of magnetic field and Fermi temperature $T_\text{F}$ in $^6$Li superfluid at low $T$ with optical molecular spectroscopy, and provide unambiguous evidence that $Z_{cc}$ is governed by many-body physics.
+We emphasize that a concrete relation between $Z_{cc}$ and the density can be used to extract other physical properties and to test various theories, and is thus much more important than simply knowing $Z_{cc}\neq 0$ in the BCS regime.
+Due to the smallness of $Z_{cc}$~\cite{Partridge2005PRL}, precise control of experimental parameters is needed in order to unravel the many-body interaction effect.
+Indeed, we find that due to the weak dependence on particle number, the many-body effects could be easily buried in noise, as was the case in Ref.~\cite{Partridge2005PRL}.
+With advanced laser cooling techniques, we are able to produce a $^6$Li superfluid with large atom number and very low temperature, which greatly improve the signal-to-noise ratio of the measurements.
+Moreover, to reduce systematic errors, the Rabi frequency of the molecular transition is calibrated with the well-known $Z_{cc}$ values in the BEC regime.
+With these improved techniques and calibrations, in the unitary and BCS regimes, power-law fittings which account for the many-body effects are in good accordance with the experimental data, while obvious deviations are found for two-body-theory-based exponential fittings, especially at high $B$.
+At unitarity, the universal relation $Z_{cc} =\eta \sqrt{T_\text{F}}$ has been revealed, with $\eta= 0.074(12)$~K$^{-1/2}$, in quantitative agreement with the theoretical prediction \cite{Chen2005PRL,ZhangSZ2009}.
+(Note here K denotes Kelvin).
+At a higher field $B=925$~G in the near-BCS regime, we find a power-law exponent much larger than 1/2, in quantitative agreement with predictions as well.
+This higher exponent means a more sensitive dependence of $Z_{cc}$ on $T_\text{F}$, and hence a stronger many-body effect.
+Furthermore, a proper treatment of thermal contributions of the closed-channel molecules is of crucial importance.
+The data and theory in the BCS regime can be brought into quantitative agreement by taking into account of contributions of thermal noncondensed closed-channel molecules outside the superfluid core in the trap.